Employee or Person Not Resident in Québec

 - foreign employees who have filed an Application for a Reduction in Source Deductions of Income Tax (form TP-1016-V) and for whom we have given you authorization not to withhold income tax under a tax treaty or agreement between Québec and the employee's country of origin;

-- foreign employees who do not hold employment in Canada;
+- foreign employees who do not hold employment in Canada (see the note below);

 - employees of an international organization, a government of a foreign country or an office of a political subdivision of a foreign State, where the employment income is non-taxable or is tax-exempt under a regulation.